-With today’s availability of countless sophisticated tools, software and management systems, customized training programs, and strategic planning applications, it can be easy to forget the reason we have all of these tools and systems in the first place: the customer.
+The availability of countless tools, software and management systems, customized training programs, and strategic planning applications, makes it easy to forget the reason we have them in the first place.
+The reason is the customer.

-One of the hallmarks of change transformation is implementation of new tools and systems.
-Droves of companies and organizations are increasingly embracing comprehensive management systems to improve operational efficiency, performance analysis tools, organization alignment optimization and more.
-All come with a measure of bells and whistles that address specific problem areas and provide solutions for optimizing performance in everything from people management, data compilation and interpretation, and transaction processing to office automation, executive decision-making, information technology, and every conceivable aspect of an organization’s operation.
+A hallmark of change transformation is the implementation of new tools and systems.
+Currently, droves of organizations embrace comprehensive management systems to improve operational efficiency, performance analysis, organization alignment and more.
+In fact, all come with bells and whistles that address specific problem areas and provide solutions for optimizing performance in every conceivable aspect of an organization’s operation.

-The impetus in the design and creation of these systems is—or should be—the customer: how best to meet customers’ and stakeholders’ needs and enhance their experience.
-Yet amid the attention focused on learning the details and capabilities of a new program, customers and stakeholders sometimes fade from the radar screen in favor of the program itself, what it needs and all it can do.
+The impetus in the design and creation of these systems is the customer.
+They address how best to meet customers’ and stakeholders’ needs and enhance their experience.
+However, when the focus is on learning the details and capabilities of a new program, customers and stakeholders sometimes fade from the radar screen.
 “It’s all about the customer” becomes “It’s about the new program.”

 Staying on Track

-Many of these programs are attractive to managers for their promise and potential, yet can be time- and labor-intensive to install and implement.
+These programs are attractive for their promise and potential, but can be time- and labor-intensive to install and implement.
 The training and implementation of some systems can take several months, even years.
-As a result, teams often get sidetracked into learning how best to operate and apply programs, train users, and integrate new techniques into their operations.
+As a result, teams are sidetracked – learning how best to operate and apply programs, train users, and integrate new techniques into operations.

-The primary challenge for project managers leading such teams in a change transformation is to maintain the original intent behind the improvement effort or program.
-This should be aligned with the organization’s goal of understanding customers’ and stakeholders’ requirements at a fundamental level—to fully grasp the work they are endeavoring to do, and offer solutions to the problems they are trying to solve.
-Any service performed by a new process, system, or organization design should adhere to that fundamental tenet.
+The primary challenge when leading teams in a change transformation is maintaining the original intent behind the effort.
+Align the intent with the organization’s goal of understanding customers’ and stakeholders’ requirements at a fundamental level.
+Meaning, fully grasp the work you are endeavoring to do, and offer solutions to the problems you are trying to solve.
+To stay on track, be sure the service of a new process, system, or organization design adheres to that fundamental tenet.

-That understanding, gained through interviews, observations, focus groups, surveys, and other interactions with customers, ideally remains present throughout the process of implementing any new organizational program or system.
+That understanding should remain present throughout the process of implementing any new organizational program or system.

 Keeping Customer Satisfaction in the Conversation

-Various work systems such as Workday (an HR information system) or Salesforce (a Customer Relationship Management system)—two popular systems being widely implemented in organizations today—can be extremely beneficial.
-Numerous organizations have improved their performance, efficiency, and organization alignment using these and other tools.
+Various work systems such as Workday or Salesforce are extremely beneficial.
+Numerous organizations improve performance, efficiency, and organization alignment using these and other tools.

-However, for employees daily ensconced in integrating these systems into the organizational processes and structures of the business, the focus too often turns toward the system.
-Over time, the focus begins to drift from the core principle of fulfilling customer and stakeholder needs to getting the system implemented.
+However, employees integrating these systems into the processes and structures of the business often shift focus to the system itself.
+Over time, focus drifts from fulfilling customer and stakeholder needs to getting the system implemented.

-During change transformation efforts, it can be easy to lose focus on the customer.
-Language should be chosen carefully to reflect this.
-It may be tempting among implementation team members to abbreviate the change transformation’s mission statement as, “We’re installing Workday” or “We are doing a Salesforce rollout” (these systems are being cited strictly for the sake of illustration).
-But the broader, customer-centric concept should be regularly reinforced to the effect, “We’re adopting Salesforce to enhance the effectiveness of our sales people’s ability to understand and anticipate customer needs,” or “We’re implementing Workday to simplify the manager’s role as a people leader so our employees can better service customer needs.”
+During change transformation efforts, it’s easy to lose focus on the customer.
+It’s tempting to abbreviate the change transformation’s mission statement as, “We’re installing Workday” or “We are doing a Salesforce rollout.”
+Regularly reinforce the broader, customer-centric concept and carefully choose language to reflect it.
+For example, “We’re adopting Salesforce so that sales people can understand and anticipate customer needs.”
+Or, “We’re implementing Workday so that managers can focus on leading and employees can focus on customer needs.”

 From the Beginning

 Setting the right tone begins on or even before Day One of a change transformation.
-Implementation team meetings should start with clear and precise language about what the new system will do for customers and stakeholders and how it will serve their needs.
-That clarity around customer satisfaction may then be reiterated, incidentally and during team and strategic meetings, throughout the transformation journey.
+Begin implementation team meetings with clear, precise language.
+Explain how the new system serves the needs of customers and stakeholders.
+Additionally, reiterate the clarity around customer satisfaction throughout the transformation journey.